WanHuang0/DS_group1/reports/report_2.md

 A file basically contains blocks of data. `Hashing` transforms this data into a far shorter fixed-length value or key which represents the original string.
 The `hash value` can be considered the distilled summary of everything within that file.
 A hash is usually a hexadecimal string of several characters.
 Hashing is also a unidirectional process so you can never work backwards to get back the original data.

 A good `hash function` would exhibit a property called the avalanche effect, where the resulting hash output would change significantly or entirely even when a single bit or byte of data within a file is changed.
-A `hash functio`n that does not do this is considered to have poor randomization, which would be easy to break by hackers.
+A `hash function` that does not do this is considered to have poor randomization, which would be easy to break by hackers.
 A good `hash function` should be complex enough such that it does not produce the same hash value from two different inputs.
 If it does, this is known as a hash collision.
 A `hash function` can only be considered good and acceptable if it can offer a very low chance of collision.

 ### 2. - What is a Python module, package and script?
 How do they differ from one another?